Diegogigi/finduo-backend/finduo_backend/GUIA_AGREGAR_CAMPOS_MANUAL.md

 ALTER TABLE users ADD COLUMN IF NOT EXISTS password_hash TEXT;

 -- Agregar created_at
-ALTER TABLE users ADD COLUMN IF NOT EXISTS created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP;
+ALTER TABLE users ADD COLUMN IF NOT EXISTS created_at timestamp DEFAULT CURRENT_TIMESTAMP;

 -- Actualizar usuarios existentes
 UPDATE users SET created_at = CURRENT_TIMESTAMP WHERE created_at IS NULL;